 - Have your pet treated for fleas.
 If your pet walks through wooded areas, have it screened for ticks every day during tick season (May to November).
 Discuss with your veterinarian the use of a flea and tick collar.

 - Do not allow pets in your bed.

-- A cold
+- A cold.

-- Recently been exposed to chickenpox
+- Recently been exposed to chickenpox.

-- Recently been exposed to herpes
+- Recently been exposed to herpes.

-- Recently been exposed to shingles
+- Recently been exposed to shingles.

-- Recently been exposed to any other type of virus or infection
+- Recently been exposed to any other type of virus or infection.

 - Shopping malls